Therapy Training Program Application Requirements

 Disclaimer: Each trainee is responsible for their own tuition and supervision fees and any other expenses necessary to complete the MDMA Therapy Training Program.
 See description of tuition fees below.
 Each training applicant must provide supporting documents (including copies of licenses and certificates held).
 Each site may have multiple Therapy Pairs.

-Due to the unpredictable nature of clinical research, we understand that many qualified practitioners may wish to wait until regulatory approval is granted, and opportunities to deliver MDMA-Assisted Psychotherapy are confirmed, before investing in their training with the MDMA Therapy Training Program.
-Please stay tuned to the Connect Portal and MDMA Therapy Training Program Email Newsletter where we will share updates on protocol status, training announcements, and other news related to MDMA-assisted psychotherapy.
+Due to the unpredictable nature of clinical research, we understand that many qualified practitioners may wish to wait until regulatory approval is granted, and opportunities to deliver MDMA-assisted therapy are confirmed, before investing in their training with the MDMA Therapy Training Program.
+Please stay tuned to the Connect Portal and MDMA Therapy Training Program Email Newsletter where we will share updates on protocol status, training announcements, and other news related to MDMA-assisted therapy.
 Thank you for your interest in healing, growth, and learning!